 What is public health and how does it relate to prevention?

 Public health focuses on the general public, as opposed to individuals.
 Public health is about creating an environment which promotes health and reduces harms for an entire population.

-This approach is used to prevent substance abuse because community environments influence individual behavior.
-By making community-wide changes, we can reduce the likelihood of substance abuse for more people and sustain the positive impact for future generations.
+This approach is used to prevent substance misuse because community environments influence individual behavior.
+By making community-wide changes, we can reduce the likelihood of substance misuse for more people and sustain the positive impact for future generations.

-What role does education about substances and their effects play in substance abuse prevention?
+What role does education about substances and their effects play in substance misuse prevention?

-Education is one of several methods that can be used to help prevent substance abuse.
+Education is one of several methods that can be used to help prevent substance misuse.
 However, it is rarely effective on its own and some forms of education are actually counter-productive .

 Do I need funding to do this work?